gaehlerm/SoftwareEngineering/README.md

     assert get_share_values(file_content) == {"Apple": 150.3}
 ```

 This is similar to the GUI layer for functional tests.
-You pack everything you don’t want to test into a thin layer that is unlikely to fail and the remaining test becomes much smoother.
-In this case here this small layer is the function `read_share_values` which reads the file into a string.
-Uncle Bob calls this a "Humble Object" [Clean Craftsman p.157].
-It is a small layer that is unlikely to fail and therefore does not need to be tested.
-It is just a thin wrapper around the function reading the file.
+You pack everything you don't want to test into a thin layer that is unlikely to fail, making the remaining test much smoother.
+In this case, this small layer is the function `read_share_values`, which reads the file into a string.
+Uncle Bob refers to this as a "Humble Object" [Clean Craftsman p.157].
+It is a thin layer that is unlikely to fail and therefore does not need testing.
+It is simply a thin wrapper around the function that reads the file.

-The same holds also for database access or the current time value.
-You write a small wrapper function that does nothing but calling the database or returning the current time.
-Then you pack everything else into a separate function that you can test.
+The same holds true for database access or retrieving the current time value.
+You write a small wrapper function that does nothing but calls the database or returns the current time.
+Separate the remaining code into a distinct function that can be tested independently.

-When writing integration or functional tests, an even better solution is writing Dependency Injection (DI) [https://martinfowler.com/articles/injection.html] as explained in the next chapter.
-But for the moment we’ll leave it with the small wrapper function.
+When writing integration or functional tests, an even better solution is to implement Dependency Injection (DI) [https://martinfowler.com/articles/injection.html] as explained in the next chapter.
+But for the moment, we'll leave it with the small wrapper function.

 ### Testing classes

-Writing unit tests for classes is probably the most important part of this chapter.
-This is not only because of the prevalence of classes, but also because classes tend to become messy without any unit tests.
+Writing unit tests for classes is arguably the most crucial aspect of this chapter.
+This is not only due to the prevalence of classes but also because classes tend to become messy without any unit tests.

-First of all, classes tend to become too big.
+First of all, classes tend to become too large.
 They have too many member variables and complicated methods.
 Both will make it very hard to write unit tests.
-Member variables share the same issues as function arguments do [classes].
-Member variables increase the dimensionality of the problem under test.
+Member variables share the same issues as function arguments do [Classes].
+Member variables increase the dimensionality of the problem being tested.
 This leads to many more possible test cases than should be required for good class design, as discussed in chapter [Testing].

-Furthermore, there is the issue of how to deal with private methods in big classes.
-Apparently, the testing framework doesn’t have access to private methods.
-No one has, except for the class itself and maybe some friends classes.
-A first attempt is making the private methods public.
+Furthermore, there is the issue of how to handle private methods in large classes.
+Apparently, the testing framework does not have access to private methods.
+No one has, except for the class itself and perhaps some friends' classes.
+One initial approach is to change the private methods to public.
 This, however, is not recommended.
-You should not make methods public, only in order to test them.
-This will lead to crippled code with too many public methods, which is the exact opposite of encapsulation.
-For the same reason you should resist the temptation of making the test a friend class of the class under test.
-Therefore, unit tests (and certainly also all other tests) should only test the public interface of a class.
+It is not advisable to make methods public solely for testing purposes.
+This will result in convoluted code with an excessive number of public methods, which is the complete opposite of encapsulation.
+For the same reason, you should resist the temptation of making the test a friend class of the class under test.
+Therefore, unit tests (and certainly all other tests) should only test the public interface of a class.
 It should test the class as a whole.
-If you are tempted to test also some private methods, you should resist.
+If you are tempted to test private methods, you should resist.
 This is a clear sign that your private methods are too complex.
-Make these private methods a class on their own with a public interface that you can test.
+Consider creating a separate class for these private methods with a public interface that can be tested.

-Classes that are hard to instantiate are another problem.
-For example, if an object is hard to construct, or the constructor has side effects that are not guaranteed to be undone by the destructor.
-Such as opening a file, incrementing a counter, etc. In the real code, it may be guaranteed that all the required conditions are met such that you never run into trouble.
-For instance that you are instantiating a class only once.
-When running unit tests however, these guarantees may be broken in some cases, leading to undesired behavior.
+Classes that are difficult to instantiate pose another problem.
+For example, if an object is difficult to construct, or if the constructor has side effects that are not guaranteed to be undone by the destructor.
+Such as opening a file, incrementing a counter, etc. In the actual code, it can be ensured that all necessary conditions are met so that you never encounter any issues.
+For instance, if you are instantiating a class only once.
+When running unit tests, however, these guarantees may be broken in some cases, leading to undesired behavior.
 For these reasons, the constructors should be small and not execute any fancy operations.

-As a summary one can say the following things about classes and tests:
+In summary, the following points can be made about classes and tests:
 - Classes should be small and contain few member variables
-- If you feel like testing private methods, you should refactor them into separate classes
+- If you want to test private methods, consider refactoring them into separate classes.
-- The constructors should be simple and not rely on any fancy logic
+- The constructors should be simple and not rely on any complex logic

-All these rules are implied by the topics we covered so far.
+All these rules are implied by the topics we have covered so far.
 But now we have a reason why we absolutely have to obey them.
-The unit tests force us to do so.
+The unit tests compel us to do so.

-Here's an example how to refactor a complicated private method into a dedicated class.
+Here is an example of how to refactor a complex private method into a dedicated class.

 ```py
 class Car: